hadronlabs-org/drop-docs/docs/integrations/overview.md

 In order to reveal:

 - `source_channel` you can use "relayers" [page](https://www.mintscan.io/cosmos/relayers) on mintscan
-- `timeout_timestamp` you can use this js snippet:
+- `timeout_timestamp` you can use this js snippet (timeout for 10mins will be enough):
   ```js
   Math.floor(Date.now() / 1000) * 1e9 + 10 * 60 * 1e9;
   ```